 But in 1988 the Global Polio Eradication Initiative (GPEI) was established.
 The initiative was taken by the World Health Organization (WHO), Rotary International and others who were globally determined to eradicate polio.

-This Year’s Theme is “Delivering on a Promise” which signifies the declaration adopted in 1988 at the 41st health assembly to eradicate polio.
+This Year’s Theme is “A healthier future for mothers and children” which signifies the declaration adopted in 1988 at the 41st health assembly to eradicate polio.